Michele231/Michele231/README.md

 ### About me 👋:

-I'm a Ph.D. student at the University of Bologna.
+I am a researcher at the University of Bologna.

 ***